3 Things That Are Helping Me Teach My Teenager How to Drive

 3. Use Google Timeline or Similar Tool

 I have the Google Maps app on my phone.
 There are times that I forget to log the minutes we have practiced driving when we get home.
-Therefore, best way to keep track of how long your teen drove, and the miles is to use something like Google Timeline.
+Therefore, the best way to keep track of how long your teen drove, and the miles is to use something like Google Timeline.
 I want to make sure that we drive together for the required time so that he has the practice needed before he starts driving on his own, so this is the best method for me to do this.

 How you use it i

 Driving with your teen can be nerve-wracking, but you have to remember that it’s worse for him/her.
 Therefore, you have to keep calm.
-There are times that he gets too close to other cars or takes the turn too fast, but I just have
+There are times that he gets too close to other cars or takes the turn too fast, but I just have to

 In the beginning,